qbead/qbeadWebsite/content/book/rotation.md

 </script>

 Did you notice how as you made the radius larger, the linear velocity increased but the angular velocity stayed the same?
 In this example, we have chosen to keep the angular velocity the same, no matter the radius.
-Because the distance the ball has to travel is larger with a larger radius, the ball has to move faster to complete a full circle in the same amount of time.
+Because the distance the ball has to travel farther with a larger radius, the ball has to move faster to complete a full circle in the same amount of time.
 Every time we increase the radius, the linear velocity has to increase to keep the angular velocity the same.

 # Angular Acceleration